 So, in this case, which should you plan first?

-This isn’t to say that you can’t get pregnant after getting any of these procedures, but your results may be diminished.
+This isn’t to say that you can’t become pregnant after getting any of these procedures, but your results may be diminished.
 Tummy tucks fix stretched out skin that will only be stretched again with pregnancy.
 And breast lifts reposition droopy, stretched breasts that may also become droopy and stretched after pregnancy and/or breastfeeding.

 With liposuction before pregnancy, however, it’s different.

 If you are thinking about getting pregnant in the next three, four, or five years, but you also have some areas of your body with stubborn fat, it may make sense to get your liposuction now.
-You’ll be able to enjoy the results for a few years and then get pregnant when you want to without much consequence to your results.
+You’ll be able to enjoy the results for a few years and then become pregnant when you want to without much consequence to your results.

 If you want to get pregnant in the next few months or year, however, (or if you are actively trying to become pregnant right now), you should wait and not get lipo before pregnancy.
 It’s important that your body has time to heal from this procedure before going through pregnancy.